MadhuraBelsare1/card-developer/docs/release-notes/card/card_sandbox.md

       "verificationCallerID": "9900020"
   }
 ```
-### Debit activate v1: search for inactive card using card number
+### Debit Activate v1: Search for inactive card using card number
 This case demonstrates when the debit card is inactive.

 #### Request